 NAMI Provider Education Program

-The NAMI Provider Education Program is a mental health education course designed for clinicians and providers offered in 2 formats, a 5-session course meeting for 3 hours each session or a 4-hour seminar format.
+The NAMI Provider Education Program is a mental health education course designed for clinicians and providers in a 4-hour seminar format twice a year.
 The course presents a penetrating, subjective view of family and consumer experiences with serious mental illness to line staff at public agencies who work directly with people with severe and persistent mental illnesses.

 How is the Provider Education course unique?

 The Provider Course emphasizes the involvement of consumers and family members as faculty in provider-staff training.
 The teaching team consists of three (3) facilitators: